Greenwich LifeSciences, Inc. (GLSI)

 What does Greenwich LifeSciences, Inc. do?

-Greenwich LifeSciences is a clinical-stage biopharmaceutical company focused on developing cancer immunotherapies, particularly for breast cancer.
-Its lead product candidate, GP2, is an immunotherapy designed to prevent the recurrence of breast cancer in patients who have previously undergone surgery.
-The company's business model revolves around advancing GP2 through clinical trials, seeking regulatory approval, and ultimately commercializing the product.
-If successful, Greenwich LifeSciences aims to provide a new treatment option for breast cancer patients and generate revenue through product sales and potential partnerships.
+Greenwich LifeSciences, Inc. is a clinical-stage biopharmaceutical company focused on developing cancer immunotherapies, primarily targeting breast cancer and other HER2/neu-expressing cancers.
+Their lead product candidate, GP2, is an immunotherapy designed to prevent the recurrence of breast cancer in patients who have previously undergone surgery.
+The company conducts clinical trials to evaluate the safety and efficacy of GP2, with the goal of obtaining regulatory approvals and ultimately commercializing the therapy.
+Greenwich LifeSciences operates within the biotechnology industry, focusing on innovative treatments for cancer.

 What are the main risks for GLSI?